 Authored and Edited Monographs

-Practicing Shame: Female Honour in Later Middle English Literature (under contract, Manchester University Press).
+Practicing Shame: Female Honour in the Literature of Medieval England (Manchester University Press, forthcoming).

-Emotion & Medieval Textual Media, ed. by Mary C. Flannery (under contract, Brepols).
+Emotion & Medieval Textual Media, ed. by Mary C. Flannery (Brepols, forthcoming 2018).

-Spaces for Reading in Later Medieval England, ed. by Mary C. Flannery and Carrie Griffin (New York, NY: Palgrave Macmillan, 2016).
+Spaces for Reading in Later Medieval England, ed. by Mary C. Flannery and Carrie Griffin (Palgrave Macmillan, 2016).

-The Culture of Inquisition in Medieval England, ed. by Mary C. Flannery and Katie L. Walter (Cambridge: D. S. Brewer, 2013).
+The Culture of Inquisition in Medieval England, ed. by Mary C. Flannery and Katie L. Walter (D. S. Brewer, 2013).

 - (Read an interview about the book at Medievalists.net.)